Qisti/CRUD_HTML_Nodejs_with_Sequelize/README.md

-# Simple Student Web Server-Client
+# Simple Student Web Server Client

 In this repo, we used: